 - Timetabled courses at local colleges, for example car mechanics.

 Staff will plan such visits thoroughly, including ensuring that an appropriate staff to student ratio is in place and that they have access to parents/carers contact details.
 However, for these visits, the school will not typically ask parents/carers for separate consent.
 In the case of sports fixtures which run outside of the normal school day, it is the responsibility of the student to inform parents/carers of the details of the visit, including the venue, departure and return times so that parents/carers can ensure students have a safe way to then travel home.
 Parents/carers have the right to withdraw consent for their child to participate in zone 1 visits.
 To withdraw consent please email email@example.com or write to Dr M Craig, Vice Principal.

 Contact details for questions

 As parents/carers will appreciate, the organisation and administration of educational visits is a major challenge for teachers and support staff in the finance department, medical room, staffing office, and Learning Support department.
 We endeavour at all times to ensure a smooth and safe process, and seek to make improvements at every opportunity.
-If you have any questions, please email Alison.firstname.lastname@example.org (visits administrator) and/or Michael.email@example.com (Vice Principal and EVC – Educational Visits Coordinator).
+If you have any questions, please email Alison.firstname.lastname@example.org (visits administrator) and/or Anthony.email@example.com (Director of School Strategic Operations and EVC – Educational Visits Coordinator).